ImageMagick/Usage-Markdown/draw/index.md

 This means that by using small numbers for the axis radii, you can just specify a ratio of axis lengths, and guarantee the direct line path goes though the center point of the ellipse.
 That is the path forms an elliptical diameter from one side of the ellipse to the other.
-This is not necessarily the major or minor axis of the ellipse, just a elliptical diameter.
+This is not necessarily the major or minor axis of the ellipse, just an elliptical diameter.

 ~~~
 convert -size 100x60 xc:skyblue -fill white -stroke black \